 In general; spring, early summer, and late fall can produce our best conditions.
 However, visibility can be poor or get very nice any time of the year depending upon how Mother Nature is treating us.
 If you heard that Gulf Diving was poor, you heard it from someone who hasn't dived with us.
 We are always honest about what we expect our local dive conditions to be.

 The sea floor of the Gulf of Mexico on Florida's West coast is a large shelf with a very gentle slope.
 The natural bottom is mostly flat, sandy bottom with a few limestone ledges and swiss-cheese like holes.
-It's for these reasons that any structure, be it artificial reefs or shipwrecks, quickly attract fish and other sea life.
-It isn't much longer before these sites become colonized with soft corals and sponges.
-Our dive sites literally become oases in the desert!
-We often see the entire food chain stacked on dive sites often less than 1/2 a football field in area, which means it's that much easier to see things without straying too far from the dive boat.
+Subsequently, the structures we dive (smaller wrecks, artificial reefs and limestone formations quickly attract fish and a plethora of marine life.
+It isn't long before these sites become colonized with soft corals and sponges and are literally an oasis in the desert!
+We often see the entire food chain stacked on dive sites less than 1/2 a football field in area, which means it's easy to view it all without straying too far from the dive boat.

-Can be arranged on a selective basis.
+We would rather you shoot pictures of the fish, not the fish itself!
+That said it MAY be possible to arrange spearfishing, especially if you have a group of spearos.
 If on any trip any of the passengers are opposed to spearing, there is no spearfishing.
 If you have not speared with us previously there is an educational/safety oriented presentation that must be completed in addition to charter fees.
-That also includes a guide for your dives.
 You will need a valid Florida Fishing License.
 We don't rent spear guns, but do stock a wide selection of A.B.
-Biller and Hammerhead guns and accessories.
+Biller and Koah guns and accessories.
 Call the shop for rates on chartering the boat for dedicated spearing trips.
 Spearfishing safety course $100

 The snorkeling in our area is very limited both in terms of how far you can typically see, and what there is to see.
 Close to shore, the gulf has a mostly sandy bottom so there isn't much structure and habitat that holds life.
 There is a small patch reef (soft corals and sponges) off of Wiggins pass park in Naples but the depth is around 15 feet and the visibility is generally less than that, so you can't see the bottom from the surface.
 There are also breakwater piles off of south Marco that hold a lot of life, but again the water near the shore is typically very clear.